A Note on the Convergence of Symmetric Triangle Quadrature Rules

-For triangles, symmetric rules are designed to be invariant to rotation and reflection about the medians for equilateral triangles, which can be isoparametrically mapped to and from arbitrary triangles.
-Symmetric triangle rules are constructed using a combination of the three types of orbits~\cite{lyness_1975,dunavant_1985,wandzura_2003,papanicolopulos_2015}; examples of which are shown in Figure~\ref{fig:three_orbits}.
+For triangles, quadrature rules that are designed to be symmetric under the dihedral group $D_3$ are invariant under the three rotations and three reflections of an equilateral triangle, which can be isoparametrically mapped to an arbitrary triangle.
+Symmetric triangle rules are constructed using a combination of the three types of orbits~\cite{lyness_1975,dunavant_1985,wandzura_2003,papanicolopulos_2015}, examples of which are shown in Figure~\ref{fig:three_orbits}.

 The type-0 orbit includes the centroid, which is $\left(\frac{1}{3},\frac{1}{3},\frac{1}{3}\right)$ in barycentric coordinates.
 The type-1 orbit includes three points, each on a median, such that the coordinates are the three unique permutations of $\left(\lambda_1,\frac{1-\lambda_1}{2},\frac{1-\lambda_1}{2}\right)$.
 Finally, the type-2 orbit includes six points, not on the medians; the coordinates are the six unique permutations of $(\lambda_1,\lambda_2,1-\lambda_1-\lambda_2)$.
 The number of points $\npoints$ can be expressed as